-^{}No hate crimes were reported at Women's and Children's Hospital in 2019, 2018 or 2017.
+^{}No hate crimes were reported at Women's Hospital in 2021, 2020 or 2019.

 University of Missouri Bradford Research Center

 Bradford Research Center is located at 4968 Rangeline Road, Columbia MO 65201, (573) 884-7945.
 Bradford Research Center is in Boone County and approximately 16 miles from the main MU Campus.
 The University of Missouri Police Department has jurisdiction for investigation of all crimes occurring within Bradford property.
 In addition, the Boone County Sheriff's Department has jurisdiction surrounding the Bradford property and may assist MU Police.
 There are no police or security personnel on site.
 MU Police Officers and Boone County Sheriff's Deputies will occasionally patrol the area.
 MU students and employees are encouraged to promptly and accurately report all crimes to MUPD, 573-882-7201.